cloudflare/cloudflare-docs/content/page-shield/about/malicious-script-detection.md

 The score threshold for considering a script as malicious is currently set to 10.
 If the script classification score is below this value, the Page Shield dashboards will display the script as being malicious.

-You can configure [Malicious Code Alerts](/page-shield/reference/alerts/).
+You can configure [Malicious Script Alerts](/page-shield/reference/alerts/).
 You will receive an alert notification as soon as Cloudflare detects JavaScript code classified as malicious in your domain.